 Significant adjustments to personal income estimates have occurred in the past.
-These changes result from: (1) after-the-fact measurement changes by federal statisticians; and (2) revised projections by the State's Bureau of Revenue Estimates, which are used by the Committee.
-The former risk is clearly beyond the Committee's control but it is important to note that material changes are often limited to the first couple of years following the close of the measurement period and subsequent adjustments generally have been small.
-Projections of future personal income levels must make certain economic and demographic assumptions that may not prove accurate.
+These changes result from either after-the-fact measurement changes by federal statisticians or revised projections by the Board of Revenue Estimates, which are used by the Committee.
+These risks are beyond the Committee's control but it should be noted that material changes are often limited to the first couple of years following the close of the measurement period and subsequent adjustments generally have been small.
+Projections of future personal income levels require certain economic and demographic assumptions that may not prove accurate.

-Table 3 demonstrates that at current projections for debt outstanding and personal income could decline by no more than \$31.3 billion in 2017 without the affordability ratio exceeding the 4.0% maximum.
-A decline of this magnitude would represent 8.3% of the \$376.8 billion in projected personal income in 2017.
-Furthermore, personal income would have to be limited to less than 1.9% annual average growth or 7.5% total growth over the 4 year period between 2013 (the most recent actual) to 2017 in order for the affordability ratio to exceed the 4.0% maximum.
+Table 3 demonstrates that current projections for debt outstanding and personal income could decline by no more than \$46.1 billion in 2017 without the affordability ratio exceeding the 4.0% maximum.
+A decline of this magnitude would represent 12.2% of the \$377.7 billion in projected personal income in 2017.
+Furthermore, personal income would have to achieve less than 0.24% annual average growth or 0.72% total growth over the 3 year period between 2014 (the most recent actual) to 2017 in order for the affordability ratio to exceed the 4.0% maximum.
+In comparison, personal income increased by 13.1% over the 4 year period between 2010 and

-In comparison, personal income increased by 13.8% over the 4 year period between 2009 and 2013.
+2014.
 Consequently, the possibility of exceeding the 4.0% threshold seems unlikely.
-Additionally, the personal income projections seem prudent as the projected annual growth rates shown in Appendix A-1 for 2015 through 2024 average 3.91%, slightly less than the average rate for the 10-year period of 2004 through 2013.
+Additionally, the personal income projections seem prudent as the projected annual growth rates shown in Appendix A-1 for 2015 through 2025 average 4.02%, slightly more than the 3.58% average rate for the 10-year period of 2005 through 2014.